 We have all heard it time and time again – content is king.
 Our clients are investing more in content every year.
-According to Econsultancy and Oracle Marketing Cloud research, 77% of companies are planning on increasing content marketing budgets in 2016 and beyond.
+According to Econsultancy and Oracle Marketing Cloud research, 77% of companies are planning on increasing content marketing budgets.
 The impact of content on marketing success is well documented.
 But ironically, advertising agencies don’t follow their own advice when promoting their brand to potential new clients, and that impacts new business success.

 The good news is that there is an ever-increasing number of tools available to manage content and distribute it to broad and diverse audiences.
 In a future post, I’ll share the tools I use and others I’ve explored.
 More good news, good content will improve SEO, which helps marketers find you when they are looking and helps you become more of an authority on the subjects you want to own.
 But of course, agencies know this too.
 If you have any doubt read a collection of very smart advice about content in this post on The Social Media Hats.

 The bad news is that more content is produced than ever before, and the sophistication of content marketing is making it harder to stand out.
 What was, not so long ago, an easy channel to dominate has become crowded and competitive.
 Now more than ever, the right approach and strategy tempered with an understanding of the capacity of the agency are essential to new business success.
 Agencies should devise their own content strategy that is customer-focused and aligned with the prospect’s journey of awareness, understanding, and differentiation to separate themselves from the thousands of other choices.